sormy/rollup-plugin-smart-asset/README.md

   - `encoding`: Any valid encoding for built-in digests `hex`, `base64`, `base62`, ...
   - `maxLength`: Maximum length of returned digest.
 Keep in mind that reducing it increases collison probability.
-- `extensions`: What file extensions to process, defaults to `[".svg", ".gif", ".png", ".jpg"]`

 ## TODO

-- port remaining options from `postcss-smart-asset`
+- port remaining options from `postcss-smart-asset` and `rollup-plugin-url`
 - test different rollup output options
-- fix source maps
+- fix source maps?

 PRs are very welcome!